lin-stephanie/astro-antfustyle-theme/src/content/blog/recreating-current-pages.md

 Open `src/content/projects/data.json`, delete the existing content, and write your own.

-The fields for `projects` entries are defined by `schema: projectSchema`in `src/content/schema.ts` as follows:
+The fields for each entry in the `projects` collection are defined by `projectSchema` as follows:

 | Property (* required) | Type     | Description                                                                                                                            |
 | --------------------- | -------- | -------------------------------------------------------------------------------------------------------------------------------------- |